CUHK develops new virus-based nanofibre technology to enhance cancer treatment

 Body:

-The research is supported by the Research Grants Council (RGC), the Croucher Foundation, the Multi-scale Medical Robotics Centre (MRC), the SIAT-CUHK Joint Laboratory of Robotics and Intelligent Systems and the CUHK T Stone Robotics Institute.
+This study was supported by the Research Grants Council of Hong Kong (RGC), the Croucher Foundation, the National Natural Science Foundation of China, the Shenzhen Science and Technology Program, as well as the SIAT–CUHK Joint Laboratory of Robotics and Intelligent Systems and the Multi-scale Medical Robotics Center (MRC) under the InnoHK research platform.

 Filter: Dept: